How to Grow Eggplant: The Complete Guide to Aubergines

 Planting

-Plant eggplant in a location that gets full sun—at least 6 to 8 hours of direct sunlight per day—for the best results.
+For the best results, plant eggplant in a location that gets full sun—at least 6 to 8 hours of direct sunlight per day.

 If you’re growing eggplant in pots, use a dark-colored container that will absorb more sunlight.
 Put one plant per 5-gallon (or larger) pot in full sun and outdoors so it can be pollinated.
 Use a premium potting mix to avoid disease.
 Raised beds, which warm more quickly than ground soil, are also ideal for growing eggplant.